LeetLLM

 UMAP: optimize a weighted neighbor graph

 Common UMAP implementations can place later samples into a fitted map with an approximate transform.
-That is convenient for a diagnostic dashboard, but it isn't the same as PCA's fixed linear transform.
-If incoming support traffic changes, re-check the map before using it to explain failures.
+That's convenient for a diagnostic dashboard, but it isn't the same as PCA's fixed linear transform.
+If incoming incident traffic changes, re-check the map before using it to explain failures.

 GoalAppropriate first measurementSuitable methods to test